Update on Applications

 This check is intended for applicants who are seeking employment and/or volunteer opportunities with agencies who require a police information check.
 The agency has determined that a search of sex offenders with a record suspension is NOT required (e.g., border crossing or visa) therefore this check is NOT intended for applicants who are seeking employment and/or volunteer opportunities with vulnerable persons.

 This check is restricted to applicants seeking employment and/or volunteer positions responsible for vulnerable persons.
+The New Westminster Police Department provides this service to residents of the City of New Westminster only.
 This product is a collection of offence information, including convictions, outstanding warrants, charges, judicial orders, non-convictions and adverse police contact information available from a local police agency’s records management system and other systems/records where authorized.
 This check will include sexual offence convictions for which the individual has received a record suspension, subject to authorization by the Minister of Public Safety and Emergency Preparedness.

 For both types of Police Information Checks, if the applicant has a similar or exact name, date of birth and gender which matches someone with a criminal record then the applicant will have to submit fingerprints to the RCMP in Ottawa to verify the applicant’s identity before the check can be completed.
 The New Westminster Police Department will notify an applicant if fingerprints are required.
 See our Fingerprinting section for additional information and how to schedule a fingerprint appointment.